ksinha49/ai-workloads/docs/rag_ingestion_workflow.md

 **Embed**
 : Calls `embed-lambda` for each chunk to compute vector embeddings.

-**MilvusInsert**
+**VectorDbInsert**
-: Sends the embeddings to the Milvus insert Lambda which stores them along with any metadata, ending the workflow.
+: Sends the embeddings to the vector database insert Lambda which stores them along with any metadata, ending the workflow.

 ## Chunk Strategy